opf/openproject/docs/development/concepts/state-management/README.md

 *State managent in OpenProject frontend...*

-- is mainly controlled by `RXJS` and the reactivestates library
+- is mainly controlled by `RxJs` and the reactivestates library
 - `State` and `InputState` are mostly syntactic sugar over RXJS `Subject` and `BehaviorSubject`
 - States are used to hold and cache values with their values and non-values being observable